ADVISORY-Olympics-Sochi 2014 Athlete Profile Package

-Jan 14 Reuters is currently running a feature package on 50 Athletes to watch at the 2014 Sochi Winter Olympics.
-The four profiled athletes for January 14 will be:
+Reuters is currently running a feature package on 50 Athletes to watch at the 2014 Sochi Winter Olympics.
+The profiled athletes for January 21 will be:

 The profiles, including pictures, will run at 1700 GMT (1200 ET) (Compiled by Julian Linden)